include-dcc/include-dbt-sandbox/docs/guides/connect-to-airflow.md

 # How to connect to the hosted Airflow instance

-This guide documents how to connected to the AWS hosted Airflow instance
+This guide documents how to connect to the AWS hosted Airflow instance

 ## First Time Setup